 2. Take a day off from Social Media

 Even though your friends and family are on Social Media sometimes seeing those perfect pictures and happy postings might actually drag you down.
 I’ve noticed that when I’m sad and scroll through my feeds I find myself asking, “Why is everyone else so happy?
 Why is everyone else’s life so perfect?”.

 Well, they’re not and neither is their lives perfect.

 We all have ups and downs and social media is not always the place where those “downs” get the most likes and clicks.

-3. Wear your favorite clothes and put on some make-up
+3. Wear your favorite clothes and/or put some make-up on.

 I know this sounds superficial, but this helps me every time.

 If I wear sweat pants or some worn-out clothes and don’t do my hair or make-up, it doesn’t bother me AT ALL on a regular day.